-On the Tasman Peninsula, more than 30 buildings and Australia’s most famous convict site.
+On the Tasman Peninsula, where Tasmania’s convict heritage is most pronunced with more than 30 buildings and Australia’s most famous convict site.
 Between 1833 and 1877 the population grew to more than 1100 convicts and filled with history, an outdoor museum.
 There are nightly ghost tours, which I did and found interesting.
 Walking tours, the church, harbour cruise to view the site, take a boat trip to the Isle of the Dead where more than 1000 prisoners are buried.

 On Bass Strait, The Nut rises 152 metres discovered by George Bass and Matthew Flinders in 1798, naming it Circular Head, we chose to take the chairlift and not climb The Nut.
 A fishing village, farming, penguin tours, seal cruises, Tarkine wilderness area and Aboriginal archaeological sites

 The harbour-side village, on the doorstep of the Tasmanian World Heritage wilderness and Aboriginal occupation can be traced back at least 35,000 years.
 A history of convicts, pioneers, miners, miners and environmental warriors.
 The narrow mouth of Macquarie Harbour was nicknames ‘Hell’s Gates’ by convicts.
 Franklin-Gordon Wild Rivers National Park, largest expanse of temperate rainforest in the world, cascading waterfalls, wild mountains, dramatic gorges, Ocean Beach .
 One of my favourite trips in Tasmania was the Gordon River cruise.

 GREAT EASTERN DRIVE